sami-evangelista/helena/HELP.md

 ### -ml=N, --memory-limit=N

-The memory used by Helena is limited to N% of the available RAM.
+The memory used by Helena is limited to N megabyte.
 When this limit is reached the search stops as soon as possible.

 ### -tl=N, --time-limit=N